Axelph237/Vega-Sector/- resources/Misc Ideas.md

 ```
 - You have a dice pool equal to your `magazine size`
 - You also have a `fire rate` equaling the number of dice you can use in an action
+- When a player chooses to fire, they determine a number of shots less than or equal to their `fire rate`
+	- After firing, these dice are removed from their magazine
+	- If magazine is empty, a reload must be made before shooting again

 Overheating weapons:
 ```